-- Assess patient and initiate high flow oxygen as indicated. - Monitor pulse oximetry.1 - ► Apply CPAP/ BiPAP if oxygen saturation < 92% on high flow oxygen via NRB mask. - Connect CPAP/BiPAP device to suitable oxygen supply. - Attach breathing circuit to CPAP/BiPAP device and ensure device is functioning properly. - Apply and secure appropriate size breathing circuit mask to patient. - Titrate positive airway pressure up until improvement in patient pulse oximetry and symptoms. - WARNING: Do not exceed pressures of 10 cm H2O. - ► Reassess the patient. - ► Follow CHF or Asthma protocols if appropriate.^{2,3} - ► Transport - ► Contact Medical control.4
+- Assess patient and initiate high flow oxygen as indicated. - Monitor pulse oximetry. - ► Apply CPAP/ BiPAP if oxygen saturation < 92% on high flow oxygen via NRB mask. - Connect CPAP/BiPAP device to suitable oxygen supply. - Attach breathing circuit to CPAP/BiPAP device and ensure device is functioning properly. - Apply and secure appropriate size breathing circuit mask to patient. - Titrate positive airway pressure up until improvement in patient pulse oximetry and symptoms. - Reassess the patient. - ► Follow CHF or Asthma protocols if appropriate. - ► Transport - ► Contact Medical control.

-1Pulse oximetry should be monitored continuously during use of CPAP/BiPAP
+Pulse oximetry should be monitored continuously during use of CPAP/BiPAP

-2If appropriate, nebulized bronchodilators may be administered during PAP ventilation via a side port.
+If appropriate, nebulized bronchodilators may be administered during PAP ventilation via a side port.

-3When appropriate, nitroglycerine should be administered by tablets rather than spray when a patient is receiving PAP ventilation.
+When appropriate, nitroglycerine should be administered by tablets rather than spray when a patient is receiving PAP ventilation.

-4Advise the receiving ED of CPAP use as soon as possible.
+Advise the receiving ED of CPAP use as soon as possible.
 Many EDs do not have CPAP within the ED and may need to obtain it from within the hospital.